 The strength of the Multimedia & Game Technology program is that it will prepare you for a career in not just games but also educational institutions, studios, organization’s, advertising, and any entertainment field that require visual and interactive content.
 The downside is that only 2-year degrees and certificates are offered and not a solid 4-year program.

-Tuition rates for the Fall 2014 semester was $84 per credit hour for Maricopa County residents.
+Tuition rates for the Fall 2014 semester were $84 per credit hour for Maricopa County residents.
 For more information please see the following page: https://www.mesacc.edu/cashier-services/tuition-rates

 Mohave Community College

 Serving more than 13,000 students and offering a wide variety of certificate and degrees, MCC has become one of the most popular schools in the state.
 If you want to use computers to make games for a living, the Programming and Game Development Certificate is for you.

 Most of the courses required in this certificate program also apply to the Associate of Applied Science In Computer Systems Administration degree.